rohamsouri/RohamSouri-Portfolio/README.md

 # RohamSouri-Portfolio
-a collection of my software engineering, artificial intelligence, web development and my fun projects.
+a collection of my software engineering, artificial intelligence, web development and my software projects.